collegefishies/yb-boy/README.md

 ## RAM Lock Mode
 When the RAM error signal is fed into the Yb-Boy one can also then just reuse the TemperatureLock mode logic, and just change the error signal input.
 That's what's done.

+It needs to only be activated in the "Settings" Menu.
+If the RAM lock falls out of lock for whatever reason there is a safety trigger that will fall back to temperature control mode when the temperature deviates too much.

 I believe that part of the code is stored in "eomController.h".

 ## SWITCHPIN